ProjectMoon/reed/README.md

 `npm install reed`

 Make sure Redis 2.2 or greater is also installed and running.
-Currently, reed only supports the basic (non-authenticated) model for Redis.
 After Redis and reed are installed, use it thus:

 ```js
 var reed = require("reed");